Basement thriller Inheritance flips the tables on power and punishment. So why is it such a woman-proofed world?

 More troubling is what the plot makes of female agency.

 At the end of the movie, we discover that Morgan (or Carson, as he’s really known) raped Catherine some 30 years earlier.
-But rather than her calling involve the police and getting professional support, Archer takes control.
+But rather than her calling the police and getting professional support, Archer takes control.

 His revenge plot goes wrong when he accidentally kills a student, giving Morgan a hold over him.
 Archer then buries Morgan alive in a prison within walking distance of the woman he attacked.
 You’ve got to wonder who this punishes more.